Security Alert: Attackers Using Script Injection to Spread Bitcoin-Mining Malware

 Security researchers recently analyzed various spam campaigns and discovered a new one related to Bitcoin cryptocurrency that is impacting a lot of websites.

 For the past months, Bitcoin gained a lot of attention and reached high price levels, followed by various fluctuations.
-The process of mining consists in verifying other Bitcoin transactions, which users are rewarded for, and is supposed to keep transactions safe and secure.
+The process of mining consists of verifying other Bitcoin transactions, which users are rewarded for, and is supposed to keep transactions safe and secure.

 How the infection is spread